Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

-\begin{remark} The method just analyzed needs the mesh to be of XZ-type.
+\begin{remark} The methods just analyzed need the mesh to be of XZ-type.
 To avoid this restriction, in \cite{BE04} the following method was proposed for the Poisson problem: Find $u_h^{}\in V_h^{}$ such that $u_h|_{\partial\Omega}^{}=i_hg$, and

 where $b_F^{}$ is defined as in \eqref{BE-3} and $\delta>0$.
-In \cite[Theorem~2.2]{BE04} it is proven that for $\delta > \frac{1}{d(d-1)}$, method~\eqref{BE04-1} satisfies the global DMP for any mesh.
-In fact, the main argument of the proof is the following observation: regardless of the mesh,
+Then, for $\delta > \frac{1}{d(d-1)}$, method~\eqref{BE04-1} satisfies the strong DMP property for any mesh.
+In fact, the main argument of the proof is the following observation from \cite{BE04}: regardless of the mesh,